exercism/v3/languages/csharp/exercises/concept/expression-bodied-members/.docs/after.md

 Many [types of struct and class members][expression-bodied-members] (fields being the primary exception) can use the expression-bodied member syntax.
-Defining members through expression bodies often produces more concise and readable code than traditional blocks/statements.
+Defining a member with an expression often produces more concise and readable code than traditional blocks/statements.

 ```csharp
 int Times3(int input) => input * 3;